reedx8/EquipmentManager-Ava/README.md

 ## Tooling / Resources:

 The following are the tools and resources already installed and in-use in the project.
-Ensure to use to keep consistency across contributions:
+Ensure to use to keep consistency across contributions, as well as keeping project size small:

 1. Routing: Next.js App Router (https://nextjs.org/docs/app/building-your-application/routing#the-app-router)
 2. Icons: react-icons (https://react-icons.github.io/react-icons/)